Porsche 911 996 (1997-2005)

 1. 6th cylinder cooling issue.
 There seems to be a design flaw that the coolant is not circulating well in the this part of the engine.
 6th cylinder is on the right side bank, closest to the cabin.
 The high temperature issue is local and therefore you cannot see the problem on the temperature gauge.
 You are unaware of the overheating in 6th cylinder until you start to hear some rattling from the engine.
 This means the cylinder has lost its surface layer, the cylinder is scratched and the piston clucks in the cylinder.
 This also means this cylinder is now burning oil.
 As the exhaust pipes are in X-shape, the exhaust gases from right side of the engine exit through the left side exhaust pipe.
 Oil residue starts to build up on the rear bumper above the exhaust pipe end.
 You now need a new block, or the 6th cylinder machined and a sleeve inserted.

 2. Lubrication issue.
 996 Carrera is the first 911 with wet sump, showing its Boxster engine origin.
-Wet sump engines are vulnerable to later forces (race track driving).
+Wet sump engines are vulnerable to lateral forces (race track driving).
 Slightly insufficient lubrication together with slight cooling issue translates to a problem.

 It should be said that the X51 kit tries to extend the life of the engine, but it is not quaranteeing anything.
 The X51 does nothing to the IMS problem.